Usmankhujaev/Bayer-Interpolation-for-RAW-format-images-using-OPENMP_library/README.md

 disclaimer:

 before running the code make sure that opencv is installed in your pc.
 I have performed this code on my Visual Studio 2017 and there is a OMP support in any version of Visual Studio.
 Just go to project properties -> C/C++ -> Language -> Open MP support -> Yes.

+For more information [OpenMP link](https://www.openmp.org/) will help you